Beurt SerVaas: Career

 SerVaas worked for the Central Intelligence Agency.
-His business career started in 1949 with purchasing of a struggling electric plating company for $5,600, the sum he saved during his military service.
+His business career started in 1949 when he bought a struggling electric plating company for $5,600, the sum he saved during his military service.
 In the following years he bought about 50 other businesses in Indianapolis and around the world.
 His business activity was spread across engine rebuilders, rubber refiners, and makers of cleaning products, including the brand Bar Keepers Friend.
 He was the owner of The Saturday Evening Post which he bought and moved to Indianapolis.
 SerVaas built the first color TV manufacturing plant in Poland before the fall of Berlin Wall.

 SerVaas won election to the Indianapolis City Council in the early 1960s.
-SerVaas served as chairman of the Governor’s Indiana State Commission on Medical Education.
+SerVaas served as chairman of the Governor's Indiana State Commission on Medical Education.
 He also held a post of chairman of the original State Commission for Higher Education.
 He was one of the founders of the National Institute for Fitness and Sport.

 SerVaas served as a founding member of the board of The Citizen, a South African newspaper founded in 1975.

 SerVaas was also instrumental in helping African American-owned newspapers and TV stations in Indianapolis.

 SerVaas retired from the council in 2002.

 Personal life and death

-SerVaas married his wife Cory Synhorst on February 4, 1950.
-They had five children - Eric, Joan, Paul, Kristin, and Amy - 22 grandchildren, and two great-granddaughters.
+SerVaas married Cory Synhorst on February 4, 1950.
+They had five children (Eric, Joan, Paul, Kristin and Amy), 22 grandchildren and two great-granddaughters.

 SerVaas died at the age of 94.